 In June of 2014, a group of American researchers published an article in the American Journal of Public Health, pointing out that, “Since the end of World War II, there have been 248 armed conflicts in 153 locations around the world.
 The United States launched 201 overseas military operations between the end of World War II and 2001, and since then, others, including Afghanistan and Iraq.”
 To be sure, each of these wars was duly explained and justified to the American public and for all those Americans who believe that their government would never deceive them, each war was defensible and fought for a good reason.
-Nonetheless, the fact that one country has initiated more than 80% of all wars in the last seventy years does require an explanation.
-I posted the text below on my blog The Jubilee in 2011:
+Nonetheless, the fact that one nation initiated more than 80% of all wars in the last seventy years does require an explanation, which I submit below: Continue reading

 Today, (Friday the 13th of all days), President Trump announced that he is withholding certification of the Iran nuclear deal and announced that he would label Iran’s Islamic Revolutionary Guard a terrorist organization.
 Again, the U.S. gets confrontational with a rival power in an escalation that could provoke yet another devastating war in the Middle East.
 As always, this is all perfectly justified: Iran, you see, is a rogue regime, a threat, its military is a terror organization, the country has a general deficit of freedom and democracy, etc…

 And let’s not imagine that this is all down to Donald Trump.
 On July 3, 2015, presidential aspirant Hillary Clinton addressed a an audience at a Dartmouth College campaign event.
 On the occasion she said, “I want the Iranians to know that if I’m president, we will attack Iran … we would be able to totally obliterate them.”
 The U.S. establishment has long had Iran in its crosshairs, waiting for a pretext and the opportunity.
 Continue reading

 “There is no god higher than truth.” – Mohandas Gandhi